-50,000 daily visitors crashed my server, but only for a short time as the folk at ICDSoft (my host) were very helpful.
-ICDSoft worked outside the normal remit of their services to change my previous post from a dynamic PHP web page to static HTML, setting a rule to redirect all visitors to the latter.
-This greatly reduced the server load, allowing my shared server hosting plan to cope with the influx.
+50,000 daily visitors crashed the server of my web host, but only for a short time as the folk at ICDSoft were extremely helpful.
+They worked outside the normal remit of their services to change my previous post from a dynamic PHP web page to static HTML, setting a rule to redirect all visitors to the latter.
+This greatly reduced the server load, allowing my shared server hosting plan to cope.

 How did I get my domain back?

-After reading my story, some of you contacted me, saying that you know the CEO of GoDaddy.com, Bob Parsons, and that you would get in touch with him, asking if he could help.
+After the domain loss came to light, some of you told me you knew the CEO of GoDaddy.com, Bob Parsons, and that you would ask if he could help.

-Soon after, I was contacted by Karen, one of Bob’s very friendly and helpful colleagues, asking me to complete an Undo of Change request form.
+Soon after, I was contacted by Karen, one of Bob's very friendly and helpful colleagues, asking me to complete an Undo of Change request form.
 This involved me supplying an image of my drivers license for photographic ID, and hand signing the form, then emailing a scan.
 The completed document would allow GoDaddy to negate the transfer process that took my domain name from ICDSoft to their systems.
-The form said to allow three business days for an intitial response, but some email ping-pong during the last few hours resolved the process much faster.
-For this I am very grateful.
+The form said to allow three business days for an intitial response, but some email back and forth during the last few hours resolved the process much quicker.
 Thank you Karen.

-I was requested to open a free account with GoDaddy, and supply them with my customer account number.
-This I did, and soon after I was again the rightful owner of davidairey.com.
+I was asked to open a free account with GoDaddy then supply them with my customer account number.
+Shortly after and davidairey.com was back with me.

 Update: April 1st 2011